zhugelianglongming/ingress-bfe/docs/en_us/contribute/contribute-codes.md

 1. Keep local repository up-to-date

-1. An experienced Git user pulls from the official repo often -- daily or even hourly, so they notice conflicts with others work early, and it's easier to resolve smaller conflicts.
+    An experienced Git user always pulls from the official repo before pushing.
+They even pulls daily or hourly, so they notice conflicts with others work earlier, it makes it easier to resolve conflicts which is smaller.

    ```bash
    git remote add upstream https://github.com/bfenetworks/bfe